openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 ## Drawbacks

 1. The API will be unavailable from time to time during the installation.
-2. Coreos-installer cannot be used in the cloud environment.
+2. Coreos-installer cannot be used in a cloud environment.
+3. We need to build new integration with RHACM and Hive for orchestration.

 ## Alternatives

 ### Installing using remote bootstrap node

-Run the bootstrap node in a HUB cluster as VM.
+We could continue to run the bootstrap node in a HUB cluster as VM.

 This approach is appealing because it keeps the current installation flow.
-Requires external dependencies.

 However, there are drawbacks:

-1. It will require Load balancer and DNS per installation.
+1. It will require configuring a Load balancer and DNS for each cluster.
-2. Deployments run remotely via L3 connection (high latency (up to 150ms), low BW in some cases), this isn't optimal for etcd cluster (one member is running on the bootstrap during the installation)
-3. Running the bootstrap on the HUB cluster present a (resources) scale issue (~50*(8GB+4cores)), limits ACM capacity
+2. In some cases, deployments run over L3 connection with high latency (up to 150ms) and low bandwidth to sites where there is no hypervisor.
+We would therefore need to run the bootstrap VM remotely, and form the etcd cluster with members on both sides of the poor connection.
+Since etcd has requirements for low latency, high bandwidth, connections between all nodes, this is not ideal.
+3. The bootstrap VM requires 8GB of RAM and 4 CPU cores.
+Running the bootstrap VM on the hub cluster constrains the number of simultaneous deployments that can be run based on the CPU and RAM capacity of the hub cluster.

-### Installing without liveISO
+### Installing without a live image

-Run the bootstrap flow on the node disk and clean up all the bootstrap residues once the node fully configured.
-This is very similar to the current enhancement installation approach but without the requirement to start from liveCD.
-This approach advantage is that it will work on cloud environment.
-The disadvantage is that it's more prune to result a single node deployment with bootstrap leftovers.
+We could run the bootstrap flow on the node's regular disk and clean up all the bootstrap residue once the node is fully configured.
+This is very similar to the current enhancement installation approach but without the requirement to start from a live image.
+The advantage of this approach is that it will work in a cloud environment as well as on bare metal.
+The disadvantage is that it is more prone to result in a single node deployment with bootstrapping leftovers in place, potentially leading to confusion for users or support staff debugging the instances.

-### Installing using a baked Ignition file.
+### Installing using an Ignition config not built into the live image

-The installer will generate an ignition config.
-This Ignition configuration includes all assets required for launching the single node cluster (including TLS certificates and keys).
-When booting a machine with CoreOS and this Ignition configuration the Ignition config will lay down the control plane operator static pods.
-The ignition config will also create a static pod that functions as cluster-bootstrap (this pod should delete itself once it’s done) and apply the OCP assets to the control plane.
+We could have the installer generate an Ignition config that includes all of the assets required for launching the single node cluster (including TLS certificates and keys).
+When booting a machine with CoreOS and this Ignition configuration, the Ignition config would lay down the control plane operator static pods and create a static pod that functions as `cluster-bootstrap` This pod should delete itself after it is done applying the OCP assets to the control plane.

+### Preserve etcd database instead of a snapshot

+Another option for preserving the etcd database when pivoting from bootstrap to production is to copy the entire database, instead of using a snapshot operation.
+When stopped, etcd will save its state and exit.
+We can then add the `/var/lib/etcd` directory to the master Ignition config.
+After the reboot, etcd should start with all the data it had prior to the reboot.
+By using a snapshot, instead of saving the entire database, we will have more flexibility to change the production etcd configuration before restoring the content of the database.

+### Creating a bootable installation artifact directly from the installer

+In order to embed the bootstrap-in-place-for-live-iso Ignition config to the liveCD the user needs to download the liveCD image and the `coreos-installer` binary.
+We considered adding an `openshift-install create single-node-iso` command that that result a liveCD with the `bootstrap-in-place-for-live-iso.ign` embeded.
+The installer command could also include custom manifests, especially `MachineConfig` instances for setting the realtime kernel, setting kernel args, injecting network configuration as files, and choosing the target disk drive for `coreos-installer`.
+Internally, `create single-node-iso` would compile a single-node-iso-target.yaml into Ignition (much like coreos/fcct) and include it along with the Ignition it generates and embed it into the ISO.

+This approach has not been rejected entirely, and may be handled with a future enhancement.